 9:50-10 Cake Cutting

-Guests need a breather after 35 minutes of dancing to hit the bathroom, refill their drink or grab a coffee.
+Guests need a breather after 35 minutes of dancing to hit the bathroom, refill their drink, or grab a coffee.
 It’s the perfect time to cut your cake.
-Optional: At the conclusion of cake, go right into bouquet toss, garter, etc.
+Optional: After cake, go right into bouquet toss, garter, etc.

 Finish your party off strong with a full hour-long dance set!